macocu/LanguageModels/README.md

 gcloud config set compute/zone ${ZONE}
 ```

 Create a new VM.
 Make sure to get enough memory with all these large data sets and models.
 I needed to get more than 200GB, though that's also more expensive.
 If you need to get more disk memory after the VM is created, follow the steps [here](https://stackoverflow.com/questions/22381686/how-can-size-of-the-root-disk-in-google-compute-engine-be-increased).
-The 32 cores are worth it during tokenizing/chunking, otherwise that will be very slow if you have a large data set.
+The 32 cores speed up tokenizing/chunking quite a bit (be sure to specify the number of processes in ``src/tpu_train.sh`` later), but you only need to do that once.
+In terms of training time it's also a bit faster to use more cores.
+The number of cores you use scale linearly in [price](https://cloud.google.com/compute/all-pricing).

 ```
-gcloud compute instances create $EXP_NAME --machine-type=n1-standard-32 --image-family=torch-xla --image-project=ml-images --boot-disk-size=600GB --scopes=https://www.googleapis.com/auth/cloud-platform
+gcloud compute instances create $EXP_NAME --machine-type=n1-standard-16 --image-family=torch-xla --image-project=ml-images --boot-disk-size=1000GB --scopes=https://www.googleapis.com/auth/cloud-platform
 ```

 It's important that you specified the correct zone above, because the TPU is only free for certain zones (see the email of TRC).
 Note that the VM still costs money even though the TPU is free.